A Good Reason To Put Your Emergency Fund Into CDs

 by Andrea Norris-McKnight

-Most financial experts agree that CDs aren’t the ideal vehicle for emergency savings.
+Most financial experts agree that CDs aren’t ideal for emergency savings.
 However, there is one good reason to consider putting your emergency fund into CDs that may actually help you save.

 Does building an emergency fund feel like two steps forward and one step back for you, even though you rarely experience a financial emergency?
 If you often find yourself dipping into your emergency fund for non-emergencies, you might find this tip from one of our readers helpful: